This page contains all the firmware release notes for the Ultimaker S5 and Ultimaker S3, including updates for the Ultimaker S5 Pro Bundle.

 Ultimaker S5 Pro Bundle

 - Fixed guest printer to Digital Factory connection workflow.
-Adding a printer which was a guest within a group did not actually connect the printer to your Digital Factory.
-Now, establishing a Digital Factory connection will remove the printer from the group and allow it to be immediately used
+Adding a printer that was a guest within a group did not actually connect the printer to your Digital Factory.
+Now, establishing a Digital Factory connection will remove the printer from the group and allow it to be immediately used.

 July 20, 2020